 If my mom's fig tree is correct, then it's fig season!!!
 Can I get a woot woot for that?

 Please excuse the ridiculous display of enthusiasm.
-I get a little overly excited for seasonal fruits and veggies, especially those with a limited growing season.
+I get a little overly excited for seasonal fruits and veggies, especially those that are only available for a limited time.

 Despite growing up with two large fig trees in my front yard, I didn't eat them until recently.
 They fell victim to my snotty teenage attitude towards any "weird" foods.
-Certainly, an odd looking fruit growing in your front yard fell into that category.
-If only I could go back in time and give my teenage self a swift kick in the rear.
-I was missing out on an endless supply of nature's candy!
+An odd looking fruit growing in your front yard definitely fell into that category.
+Looking back, I am so sad that I missed out on summers spent snacking on fresh figs in my front yard.

-Figs are a truly unique fruit.
-They're not very juicy, but rather chewy with a creamy, sometimes sticky center.
-Their jammy insides are studded with crunchy little seeds, which I love, despite their tendency to get stuck in my teeth.
+If you've never tried figs, they're kind of a unique fruit.
+They're not very juicy, but tender with a sticky, almost jammy interior speckled with crunchy little seeds, which I love, despite their tendency to get stuck in my teeth.

-Sidebar: My dentist once told me I have "the type of teeth that food loves to get stuck in."
-Dental friends, is this a real thing?
+(Sidebar: My dentist once told me I have "the type of teeth that food loves to get stuck in."
+Dentist friends, is this a real thing?
 Also, never tell your patients this.
-I have basically turned into an obsessive compulsive post-meal tooth-brusher since learning about my freakisly shaped teeth.
+I now have an intense phobia every time I eat since learning about my freakisly shaped teeth.)

 - Mixed greens